 While it’s embarrassing to put these down on my website for everyone to read, my hope is that you can learn from what I did wrong so you don’t make the same mistakes that I did.

 While I made a lot of mistakes during those early years, there is one thing I did right.
 I worked on my personal development.
 I took the time to develop the right skill-set and mind-set.
 I worked on my attitude, my leadership skills, my communication skills, my marketing skills, and my network marketing skills.
 Now, I am enjoying the benefits of doing that.

 It wasn’t until 2014 that I became a network marketing professional.
 Basically, I was an amateur for 12+ years.
 My advice to you is “don’t wait that long to become a network marketing professional.”
-Make a decision you will succeed, act as if you have a million dollars invested in your business, put in the work, and work on your personal development.
+Make a decision you will succeed, act as if you have one million dollars invested in your business, put in the work, and work on your personal development.
 Do those things and you WILL succeed!

 Here are a few other things about me that you might find interesting.